DerrickGold/DSTwoPong/README.md

 By BassAceGold
 http://bag.nfnet.org/

----Installation---
+###Installation
--If you use Imenu, just copy the Imenu folder to the root of your card.
+- If you use Imenu, just copy the Imenu folder to the root of your card.
--If you use the default supercard menu, copy the _dstwoplug folder to the root of your card
+- If you use the default supercard menu, copy the _dstwoplug folder to the root of your card